Joredjs/monomod/docs/codeStyle.md

 - [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html)
 - [ESLint](https://eslint.org/)

-By following these guidelines, we can maintain a clean, consistent, and maintainable codebase for the NXMS project.
+By following these guidelines, we can maintain a clean, consistent, and maintainable codebase for the monomod project.